moonhappy/IPv6-Mnemonic/README.md

 > v0.1 The boy stood at the edge, his moment of glory arriving as an actor.
 The
 > people in the theatre watched in awe, their phones capturing the production.
 > Knowing his speed and talent came from leadership and dedication to the
 > outcome, which he celebrated later with a tasty soup.
-[The speaker during the
+[The speaker
-> exam had a sense of form and control].
+> during the exam regaled the people of a tale].

 # Remarks